DoidoTeam/doidoteam.github.io/docs/basics/events.md

 You can also use the `Clear this Slot` and `Clear all Slots` buttons to clear the values and selected events of a single or every slot.

+## Events by difficulty

+You can name an event JSON using its difficulty to have it load only when you play that certain difficulty.
+For example, if you name a JSON `events-easy.json` it will only play those events on Easy.

 ## Adding Custom Events

 ![](https://doidoteam.github.io/img/possibleevents.png){width=800}